 His film, ”Four Stages of Collapse” received the award for "Best Experimental Film" at the Bucharest ShortCut CineFest Festival in Romania and was nominated for "Best Dance Film" at the International Film Festival North Hollywood.
 The film is an abstract narrative based on a quote by Russian dictator, Joseph Stalin, which reads, “America is like a healthy body and its resistance is threefold: its individualism, its diversity, and its spiritual life.
 If we can undermine these three areas, America will collapse from within”.
 Is this happening today in America?
 The film is powerfully choreographed and performed by Jabbawockeez dancer/choreographer Tony Tran.

-His most recent film, “The Big Race” has been presented in over twenty film festivals world-wide.
+His most recent film, “The Big Race” has been presented in over twenty film festivals world-wide and received the "Grand Jury Award" and "Best Experimental Film" award at the Underexposed Film Festival.
 Set in a surreal world of giant TV’s, talking flowers and dancing Ravens, two mannequins discuss the controversial race between Mr. Tortoise and Ms. Rabbit after allegations surface that the race was rigged by the ravens.
 A lighthearted dark comedy.

 John received his BA in Cinema at San Francisco State University.
 He also wrote, produced and directed several stage ballets featuring dancers from the San Francisco Ballet, Alonzo King LINES Ballet and Oakland Ballet.